-Oversight of governance is achieved through various committees from the Nexus Board of Directors, subsidiary hospital Boards and respective Medical Advisory Committees.
+MDPC is a Nexus Hospital, providing robust and effective Board of Director Governance.
+This is achieved through various committees from the Nexus Board of Directors, subsidiary hospital Boards and respective Medical Advisory and Operational and Quality Committees.

-- Provide a high level of professional care to all patients & families
+- Provide a high level of professional care to all patients, carers & families

-Design, develop and maintain a high standard facility which encompasses current and future technological advancements to achieve optimum safety and comfort for all patients and staff
+- Provide a high standard health care facility which encompasses current and future technological advancements in order to achieve optimum safety and comfort for all patients and staff

 - Develop and achieve a high level of staff involvement and ensure a client focused team approach to all patient and doctor services

 - Optimise the use of the operating suite to achieve high levels of efficiency, productivity and occupancy

 - Maintain the best clinical standards through strategic staff recruitment, staff training, peer review and update, quality programs and critical evaluation of services.

 Manningham Day Procedure Centre has a formal Medical Advisory Committee, with representatives from Ophthalmology, Oral Surgery, Gastroenterology, Anaesthetics and Nursing.
 The committee has the ability to co-opt other specialist members and consumers as required.
 This committee addresses clinical compliance and excellence.

 Manningham Day Procedure Centre is certified to ISO 9001:2016, is accredited to the National Safety and Quality Health Service Standards (NSQHSS) and is licensed by the Victorian Department of Health.
 Manningham Day Procedure Centre is committed to the employment and ongoing training of qualified staff appropriate to the needs of our patients as specified by the Australian Commission of Safety and Quality in Healthcare (ACSQHC).